QSCO-Project/About-Us/README.md

 ## **Frequently Asked Questions**

 ### **Can I inspect the code?**
-No. Our systems and tools are closed-source to ensure security and maintain proprietary control.
+No. Our systems and tools are closed-source to ensure security and maintain control =)

 ### **How can I contact QSCO?**
 - Visit the **Inner-Connections** page on our official website.